qwaneu/qwaneu.github.io/_drafts/logical-vs-deployment-architecture.md

 ## But it is all connected!

 It is.
-But that does not reduce the value of having the separate views.
+But that does not reduce the value of separating the views.
 We still have to map the logical view onto the deployment view, which might result in some restrictions on the logical design decisions we take.
 But with separate, clear views, this becomes easier.
-This is a bit analogous to well-factored code that is way easier to optimize for performance than cluttered, entangled code.
+This is a bit analogous to well-factored code that is easier to optimize for performance than entangled code.

 ## Conclusion

-Having just one view on components mixes different concerns and makes it more difficult to make good decisions about e.g. dependencies.
+Having just one view on components mixes different concerns and makes it harder to decide about e.g. dependencies.
-This can lead to suboptimal design decisions, like splitting code at the wrong spots or a less optimal runtime environment, ultimately leading to production issues.
+This can lead to suboptimal design decisions, such as splitting code at the wrong spots or a suboptimal runtime environment, which ultimately lead to production issues.

 Having a logical view and a deployment view allows you to address different design and runtime trade-offs separately.
-Different views enable you to have more focused, fruitful conversations about the different architecture and design decisions you make for the systems you develop.
+Different views enable you to have more focused, fruitful conversations about the architecture and design decisions you make for the systems you develop.

 ## References